puppetlabs/puppetserver/docker/puppetserver-standalone/README.md

 ## Analytics Data Collection

-The puppetserver container collects usage data.
+The puppetserver-standalone container collects usage data.
 This is disabled by default.
 You can enable it by passing `--env PUPPERWARE_DISABLE_ANALYTICS=false` to your `docker run` command.

 ### What data is collected?
-* Version of the puppetserver container.
+* Version of the puppetserver-standalone container.
 * Anonymized IP address is used by Google Analytics for Geolocation data, but the IP address is not collected.

-### Why does the puppetserver container collect data?
+### Why does the puppetserver-standalone container collect data?

 We collect data to help us understand how the containers are used and make decisions about upcoming changes.

-### How can I opt out of puppetserver container data collection?
+### How can I opt out of puppetserver-standalone container data collection?

 This is disabled by default.